-Hong Kong Travel Diary: Dragon's Back Hike
+Hong Kong Hiking: Dragon's Back

 Brian and I had a friend in Hong Kong over the weekend!
 It was her last work trip in Hong Kong and she wanted to check this popular hike off her list, which worked out perfectly because I did too!